chmouel/aichmou/aichmou/README.md

 git diff | aichmou gitcommit
 ```

-you can directly commit the currently staged and unstaged changes with the -c option:
+To directly commit the currently staged and unstaged changes with the `-c` option:

 ```bash
 aichmou gitcommit -c
 ```

-it will let you edit the commit message in your editor afterward.
+This will let you edit the commit message in your editor afterward.

 ## Configuration